brunorijsman/qutech-seminars/README.md

 both theorists and experimentalists.
 However, with a few exceptions, the members of the group had limited exposure to computure science and classical networking protocols.

-This repository contains the presentation slides for the three seminars:
+This repository contains the presentation slides for the four seminars:
  * Classical networking introduction
  * Routing in the classical Internet
  * Classical traffic engineering
+ * Classical data plane and P4

 The slide are made available in both powerpoint format and PDF format under the "Creative Commons Attribution 4.0 International Public License" (see LICENSE file for details).